JayeshPillai/manhole-website/index.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/mvrimages/homepage_manholeenter2.png" alt="">
 </figure>

-**What is Manual Scavenging?**<br>
-Manual scavenging is the occupation of sanitation work in India, involving manually cleaning and disposing of human excreta from public streets, insanitary dry latrines, septic tanks, gutters, sewers, or more often inside a street manhole.
+**Manual Scavenging?** is the occupation of sanitation work in India, involving manually cleaning and disposing of human excreta from public streets, insanitary dry latrines, septic tanks, gutters, sewers, or more often inside a street manhole.

 <small>_* Number of deaths due to manual scavenging in India in 2019 is [110](https://www.thehindu.com/news/national/110-deaths-by-cleaning-sewers-septic-tanks-in-2019/article30795201.ece){:target="_blank"}_</small>